Hill, lived in Chapel St Leonards, a small seaside village to the north of

 centre, RAF air bases sprang up throughout 'Bomber County' and soldiers

-were billeted in the surrounding villages including Chapel St Leonards.
+were billeted in surrounding villages, including Chapel St Leonards.

-son, volunteered for the RAF and May started to express her thoughts and
+May's son Ron, volunteered for the RAF and May began to express her thoughts and

 prayers in verse.
 The poem "The Casualties Were Small" reveals her worst

 fears as his exposure to danger increased even before being posted abroad.